giankev/PDLPR-algorithm/README.md

 | **CCPD-NP**        | Images of new cars with no visible license plate. |

-For model **training** and **validation** we considered only 50,000 randomly selected samples from the  CCPD-Base sub-dataset.
-Six challenging sub-datasets of 1,000 samples were used for **evaluation**:
+For model **training** and **validation** we considered only 50,000 selected samples from the CCPD-Base sub-dataset.
+Eight sub-datasets of 1,000 samples were used for **evaluation**:
+   - CCPD-Base
   -  CCPD-DB
   -  CCPD-FN
   -  CCPD-Rotate
   -  CCPD-Tilt
+  - CCPD-Blur
   -  CCPD-Weather
   -  CCPD-Challenge

+You can find the splits that we used for training and evaluation [here](https://drive.google.com/drive/folders/1Qirh0lsjdsroLHEmJDtS6sVXPQKalW6j?usp=drive_link).

 It is important to note that the distribution of Chinese characters in the CCPD dataset is highly imbalanced, with the character “皖” (representing Anhui province) appearing in approximately 95% of the samples, as suggested in the figure below.